Spectra Festival of Light: 2020

 Spectra returned to Aberdeen in 2020, with displays including tentacles perched on buildings around the city in addition to the usual light displays.
 Taking its inspiration from Scotland’s Year of Coasts and Waters, Spectra 2020 explored Aberdeen’s position as the connecting point to other cultures on Scotland’s North East coast.

 2022

 After the festival was cancelled in 2021, due to the COVID-19 pandemic, Spectra returned to the City in 2022 with a theme of "Scotland’s Year of Stories."

 2023

-The theme for the latest incarnation of the Festival, held from 9 to 12 of February, was "Home".
+The theme for the latest incarnation of the Festival, held from 9 to 12 February, was "Home".
 Ashley Davis described the festival as "what is best in the Granite City" in The Times.
 Queues of up to 45 minutes were reported as residents and visitors to Aberdeen visited the festival.

 2024

-The 2024 festival ran from 8th to 11th February 2024.
+The 2024 festival ran from 8 to 11 February 2024.
 It celebrated 10 years of the event.

 2025

-The latest iteration of the festival took place between 6th and 9th February 2025.
+This iteration of the festival took place between 6 and 9 February 2025.
 It included 15 installations including works by Council Baby and Johanna Basford OBE.

+2026

+The most recent occurrence took place from 5 to 8 February 2026 with installations in Union Terrace Gardens, Aberdeen Art Gallery, St Nicholas Kirkyard, Marischal Square and on Broad Street.

+The Stage Of Light, featuring multiple musical artists, was to take place on the rooftop garden of St Nicholas shopping centre.
+Owing to bad weather, this was moved to Cowdray Hall, and storytelling sessions planned for there were in turn relocated to a barbers' shop on Schoolhill.
+The festival sponsors were LNER, Vattenfall, and Shore Porters Society.